 Washington Commanders Odds

-With the launch of legal sports betting in Maryland, fans at FedExField this season can bet on Commanders games on a betting app right from their seat.
-A new retail sportsbook could also come to the stadium in the not-so-distant future.
+With the launch of legal sports betting in Maryland, fans at FedExField are now able to bet on Commanders games via a betting app right from their seat.
+A new retail Fanatics Sportsbook has also debuted at the stadium, though it won’t be open during Commanders’ home games.

-Find the latest Commanders odds for the team’s next game straight from MD online sportsbooks, plus their latest Super Bowl odds, Chase Young prop odds and more directly below.
+PlayMaryland will have all the latest updates and odds as the 2023-24 nears.
+Find the latest Commanders odds for the team’s next games straight from MD online sportsbooks, plus their latest Super Bowl odds, starting quarterback odds, Chase Young prop odds and more directly below.

 Washington Commanders Odds

-PlayMaryland has you covered on all the latest spread bets, futures odds, and game lines for upcoming Washington Commanders matchups.
+PlayMaryland has you covered on all the latest spread bets, futures odds, and game lines for Washington Commanders matchups going into the 2023-24 NFL season.
 Click on any odds to go directly to the online sportsbook, claim your bonus, and get started with your bets.

 This Week’s Commanders spread